jbhopkins/bioxtasraw/docs/source/manual/Analysis_windows.rst

-This button saves the EFA data, including the SVD data, the number of significant values, the ranges Forward and Backward EFA data, the ranges and concentration constraints for each component, the rotation method and other parameters used, and the mean error weighted χ\ :sup:`2` and concentration data.
+This button saves the EFA data, including the SVD data, the number of significant values, the ranges Forward and Backward EFA data, the ranges and concentration constraints for each component, the rotation method and other parameters used, and the mean error weighted :math:`\chi^2` and concentration data.
 This is all saved as a .csv file.

 In addition to the control boxes, there are also three plots.
 The top plot shows the scattering profiles obtained via the rotation (if the rotation is successful).
-The bottom plots show: Left – the mean error weighted χ\ :sup:`2` as a function of frame, which is a measure difference between the scattering profiles in a given frame as measured and as produced from the rotated scattering profiles and concentration profiles; Right – the concentration profiles for each component, which are color as the scattering profile (top) plot.
+The bottom plots show: Left – the mean error weighted :math:`\chi^2` as a function of frame, which is a measure difference between the scattering profiles in a given frame as measured and as produced from the rotated scattering profiles and concentration profiles; Right – the concentration profiles for each component, which are color as the scattering profile (top) plot.